QAGCodes/MeetUp/README.md

 2. [Schema](#Schema)
 3. [Narrated Walkthrough](#Narrated-Walkthrough)

-# Link to the app walkthrough:
+# Link to the Narrated walkthrough:
 - https://youtu.be/wSLUah-fBr8

 ## Overview